shiraai/teitoku/README.md

 # teitoku

+Install io.js and git (obviously (?)).

-You will need to download/copy Pepperflash to `/src/PepperFlash/win32` first.
+You will need to download/copy Pepperflash to `/src/PepperFlash/win32` first, if you are on Windows.

 ```
 $ git clone https://github.com/shioi/teitoku.git